 - Demonstration of the appropriate level of scholarly research and productivity and evidence of important contributions to the department's graduate program, including graduate teaching.

-Faculty members from other institutions can be appointed to the graduate faculty in order to serve as an additional voting member of an existing four member doctoral advisory committee.
-This appointment is restricted to one committee and ends at the time the student successfully defends the dissertation.
+Faculty members from other institutions can be appointed to the graduate faculty in order to serve as a voting member of a doctoral advisory committee.
+It is recommended but not required that such appointments are made in addition to the standard four member committee consisting of UK faculty.
+The appointment is restricted to one committee and ends at the time the student successfully defends the dissertation.
 If the intent is to become more expansively involved in the graduate program (service on multiple committees; graduate teaching etc.) an adjunct faculty appointment is required prior to appointment to the graduate faculty.

 The on-line graduate faculty appointment form for University of Kentucky faculty members can be accessed by clicking here.